 Teitel sees himself as an emissary of God, who has come to eradicate all the profanities against God, according to Keidar.
-He said he believes Teitel is in need of immediate psychiatric evaluation.
+He said he thinks Teitel needs immediate psychiatric evaluation.

-"He was like a serial killer.
-This guy was a Jewish terrorist who targeted different types of people," police spokesman Micky Rosenfeld said.
-"He was deeply involved in terrorism on all different levels".
+"He was like a serial killer," said Israeli police spokesman Micky Rosenfeld "He was deeply involved in terrorism on all different levels."